Esther 9:20–23 (NKJV)

 20 And Mordecai wrote these things and sent letters to all the Jews, near and far, who were in all the provinces of King Ahasuerus, 21 to establish among them that they should celebrate yearly the fourteenth and fifteenth days of the month of Adar, 22 as the days on which the Jews had rest from their enemies, as the month which was turned from sorrow to joy for them, and from mourning to a holiday; that they should make them days of feasting and joy, of sending presents to one another and gifts to the poor.
 23 So the Jews accepted the custom which they had begun, as Mordecai had written to them,

 So why celebrate Christmas?
 The rationale is supplied by the passage before us in the book of Esther.
-About 2500 years ago God in His kindness delivered our fathers from the plotting of the wicked Haman.
-Though Haman was determined to slaughter our people, man, woman, and child, God rescued them from his machinations.
+About 2500 years ago God in His kindness delivered our fathers from the plotting of a wicked man named Haman.
+Though Haman was determined to slaughter our people - man, woman, and child – God rescued them from his schemes.
 God worked a marvelous deliverance – these were the days on which the Jews had rest from their enemies… the month which was turned from sorrow to joy for them, and from mourning to a holiday.
 No more fear only delight and thanksgiving.

 So what did our fathers and mothers do?
 They celebrated, of course – they feasted, thanked God, rejoiced in God’s goodness, shared presents with one another, and gave gifts to those in need even as they had been in need.
 Listen to the text again: Mordecai formalized the feast of Purim that they should make them days of feasting and joy, of sending presents to one another and gifts to the poor.

-And so let us argue from the lesser to the greater.
-If our fathers and mothers celebrated their deliverance from the plottings of wicked Haman, ought not we to celebrate the birth of Christ who through His mercy have been delivered from the plottings of Satan himself?
-Jesus took on human flesh and was born in order that he might fight against the Evil One and deliver us from his evil intent to destroy us and ensnare us in wickedness and deceit; to hang us from his gibbet.
+And so let us argue from the lesser to the greater: if our fathers and mothers celebrated their deliverance from the plottings of wicked Haman, ought not we celebrate the birth of Christ who through His mercy has delivered us from the plottings of Satan himself?
+Jesus took on human flesh and was born in order that he might fight against the Evil One and deliver us from Satan’s evil intent to destroy us and ensnare us in wickedness and deceit; his evil intent to hang us from his gibbet.
 The birth of Christ is the arrival of our Deliverer.